datastax/spark-cassandra-connector/doc/14_data_frames.md

 Any statements that involve creating a Table are also supported like `CREATE TABLE AS SELECT`

+Note that creating columns of Cassandra vector type is not supported yet.
+Such columns have to be created manually with CQL.

 #### Altering Tables

 All table properties can be changed and normal columns can be added and removed